dfinity/interface-spec/spec/index.md

 -   200 HTTP status with a non-empty body.
 This status is returned if the canister call completed or was rejected within an implementation-specific timeout.

-    -   If the update call completes, meaning the call state is in `replied`, `rejected`, or `done`, then the response is a CBOR (see [CBOR](#cbor)) map with the following fields:
+    -   If the update call completed, meaning the call state in `replied`, `rejected`, or `done`, then the response is a CBOR (see [CBOR](#cbor)) map with the following fields:

         -   `status` (`text`): `"certified_state"`

         -   `reply` (`blob`):  A certificate (see [Certification](#certification)) with subtrees at `/request_status/<request_id>` and `/time`.
 See [Request status](#state-tree-request-status) for more details on the request status.

-    -   If a non-replicated pre-processing error occurred due to [canister inspect message](#system-api-inspect-message), then the body of the response contains information about the IC specific error encountered.
+    -   If a non-replicated pre-processing error occurred due to the [canister inspect message](#system-api-inspect-message), then a body with information about the IC specific error encountered is returned.
 The body is a CBOR map with the following fields:

         -   `status` (`text`): `"canister_inspect_message_rejected"`